theSamClement/portfolio/README.md

 ## this is my portfolio website!
-feel free to use the template yourself!
+feel free to use the template yourself,
 - sam